Selva-Nandhini/signup-and-login-form/Readme.md

 # Login
 ### Login page

-    1. Verified users only should allow to login, otherwise Unverified message should be shown to the user.
+### Verified users only will allow to login, otherwise Unverified message should be shown to the user.

 # DataTable View
 ### DataTable will view the database record of the users.